thucvy/react-chat-app/README.md

 This project was to create a chat application using React Chat Engine, Socket, and Rest APIs

+## Instruction:
+User can log in using credentials registered on https://chatengine.io/

 ## Framework/Technologies used:
 		1. react-chat-engine
 		2. axios